-solving linear and compound inequalities; and graphing MATH 1743 Calculus I for Business, Life & Social Sciences linear equations.
+This course includes a study of operations on real numbers; operations on polynomial, rational, and radical expressions; factoring polynomials; solving linear, polynomial, rational, and radical equations having real or complex solutions; solving linear and compound inequalities; and graphing linear equations.
 Additional topics include applications of concepts and problem solving.
 Students who successfully complete this course with a grade of C or higher are then eligible to take MATH 1513 or MATH 1483.
 Prerequisite: MATH 0124 or equivalent.